scarpazza/home-assistant-konnected-tutorial/README.md

      - binary_sensor.tv_room_windows
 ```

 ## Step 5 - user interface

-In this step you add the alarm UI cards to the Lovelace dashboards.
+In this step you add the alarm user interface cards to HA's Lovelace dashboards.

 You need to create at least the control panel card.
 In the example figure below, it's the one called "Home Alarm" in the left column.